keiryan/Navbar/README.md

 A modern style Navbar with carefully crafted animations.
+(A foundation of many of my future NavBars)

 ⚙️ Live code here: https://githubbox.com/keiryan/Navbar